Best PADI Divemaster Course Koh Tao

 It bridged the gap from officially ending their time as a Divemaster candidate and becoming a PADI Member, to a fully working, confident dive professional.

 Our Working Internship Program is aimed at individuals interested in gaining real working experience at a popular Koh Tao PADI dive centre, in order to increase their employment opportunities and their leadership & management skills.
-We use this program to pre-assess all future employees of Crystal Dive, Koh Tao.
+We use this program to pre-assess all future employees of Black Turtle Dive, Koh Tao.

-The program is usually scheduled over 14 days – with 1-2 days off depending on each individual candidate and covers all the main duties and roles of a Divemaster working at Crystal Dive.
+The program is usually scheduled over 14 days – with 1-2 days off depending on each individual candidate and covers all the main duties and roles of a Divemaster working at Black Turtle Dive.

 There are four main areas we focus on; Land Duties, Office duties, Boat Management, Dive leadership and Divemaster conducted programs.

-Land duties focus on the operations and logistics involved in ensuring a smooth day at Crystal Dive.
+Land duties focus on the operations and logistics involved in ensuring a smooth day at Black Turtle Dive.

 Some of the areas you will gain experience in include:

-- Correct equipment inventory – Its important equipment stock checks are correct for our 3 dive boats – morning, afternoon trips and night dives as well as our pool training sessions.
+- Correct equipment inventory – Its important equipment stock checks are correct – morning, afternoon trips and night dives as well as our confined water training sessions.

 - Check and prepare O2 & first Aid kits – all our Interns have completed the PADI EOP course.